jckuri/Heroku_FastAPI/starter/Model_Card.md

 ## Ethical Considerations

 - Given this model is not 100% accurate, its predictions should not be used to discriminate people based on their demographic information.
-And model users should not use these model predictions to decide if they will do businesses with the people studied.
-- Salaries vary widely among countries.
-The salaries earned in developed countries are higher than salaries earned in developing countries.
-So, the outcome of this model is not a good predictor for the socioeconomic status of citizens of a particular country.
+- Model users should not use these model predictions to decide if they will do businesses with the people studied.

 ## Caveats and Recommendations

 - Given gender classes are binary (male/female), further work is needed to evaluate across a spectrum of genders.
 - Salaries vary widely among countries.
 The salaries earned in developed countries are higher than salaries earned in developing countries.
-High-class citizens of developing countries can earn less money than low-class citizens of developed countries.
+It would be interesting to analyze if the native country of people has an impact on the salary earned.